theannagreen/campsite-app/README.md

 ## CampWise App 🏕️
-CampWise is a application designed for campers and van-life enthusiasts who want to share their favorite campsites with the community.
+CampWise is an application designed for campers and van-life enthusiasts who want to share their favorite campsites with the community.
 Whether you're a seasoned camper or new to the lifestyle, CampWise provides a platform for discovering and sharing.
-The campsites are budget-friendly, and has the emphasis is on free camping locations.

 ## Screenshots of Application
 <img src="/images/Landing_pg.jpg">